paradocs/pluto-e-mail/README.md

 and casual users to feel a home in a Pluto Notebook.
 Work anywhere with an inexpensive device, internet, e-mail and an up-to-date Chrome or Firefox browser.
-Julia is Fantastic, Pluto is Super and we want to make the experience even Better!
+Julia is Fantastic, Pluto is Super and pluto-e-mail make the experience even Better!